International Pachyonychia Congenita Research Registry

 - To pursue best treatment practices for PC

 - To connect with others who understand and live with PC

-- To comprehend what is true about PC and what are myths
+- To better understand what is true about PC and what is not

 - To gather a body of genetically confirmed patients to participate in studies and clinical trials

 - To educate scientists and physicians about PC

 - To share advice and suggestions for taking care of PC

 - To show drug developers there are many people with PC and other similar rare skin diseases who need treatments

 From PC Patients: Advantages of joining the Registry